The Instagram ‘Like’ and why we are all addicted to it

 So after that rant, is there a solution?

-Well, let me tell you, in regards to the Insta algorithm, with 600 million active users, they would need a heeeeap of users to actually stop using the app before they are going to be doing any such change.
+Well, let me tell you, in regards to the Insta algorithm; of the 2.62 billion people using social media accounts worldwide, Insta has 600 million active users, so they would need a heeeeap of users to actually stop using the app before they are going to be doing any such change.
 So that isn’t the solution we need.

 To be honest, I don’t even know if there even is a solution.
 We will always want this and even though there has been some cool add ins created which remove ‘likes’ from facebook, I don’t see that happening for an app anytime soon.